11 Tools & Strategies to Make Meetings More Efficient

 Source: Less Meeting

 Probably one of the most common reasons why meetings go out of hand is the inability to stick to the agenda.
 Less Meeting helps to hold truly productive meetings by visualizing the timeframe of a meeting.

 Before the meeting, the organizer sets an overall time limit, along with set times for each item on the agenda.
 During the meeting, a countdown timer at the bottom of the agenda shows how many minutes you have left.
 It’ll turn yellow when there are five minutes on the clock.
 If you go over, it’ll turn red.
 Agenda items also turn yellow when there’s a minute left, encouraging you to wrap up the discussion and carry on.

 What’s also awesome about it is that you can add documents and images, action items, meeting goals, links to previous agendas, and even sync your tasks with popular to-do apps.

 5. Fellow for a truly collaborative meeting agenda

 The meeting agenda is one of the key things that make a meeting effective.
-Even a simple meeting agenda must be well thought.
-It’s important to know beforehand the main objective of the meeting, is the meeting more about brainstorming or making a decision, who makes the decision etc.
+Even a simple meeting agenda must be well thought out.
+It’s important to know beforehand the main objective of the meeting, is the meeting more about brainstorming or making a decision, who makes the decision, etc.